Registration is open for our winter, spring, and summer open houses. Plan your campus visit today!

-Our classes are typically 45 minutes in length with an average of only 10 learners per classroom.
-Students continue to develop note-taking, organizational, study, writing, and reading/comprehension skills within the context of each academic course.
-In addition to these classes, students have a wide range of elective choices, including: Spanish, American Sign Language, art, music, drama, psychology, forensics, video editing, speech and debate, 3-D design, and more.
-Click here to see a detailed list of offerings.
+In addition to core subjects, students have a wide range of elective choices, including Spanish, American Sign Language, art, music, drama, psychology, forensics, video editing, speech and debate, 3D design, and more.
+Click here to view our course offerings.

-Lawrence’s high school program meets the State of Ohio curriculum guidelines, and students meet all state requirements for grade level placement and graduation.
+Our program is accredited by the National Association of Independent Schools and meets the State of Ohio curriculum guidelines.
+Our students meet all state requirements for grade level placement and graduation.

 1 of 22